percona/percona-xtrabackup/docs/kewpie.rst

 Running all available tests
 ---------------------------
-Currently, the quickest way to execute all tests in all suites is to use 'make test-dbqp' from the drizzle root.
+Currently, the quickest way to execute all tests in all suites is to use 'make test-kewpie' from the drizzle root.

 Otherwise, one should simply name all suites::

-    ./dbqp.py [OPTIONS] --suite=SUITE1, SUITE2, ...SUITEN
+    ./kewpie.py [OPTIONS] --suite=SUITE1, SUITE2, ...SUITEN

 Interpreting test results
 =========================